Connect with others who understand.

 • B symptoms or other systemic symptoms

 Systemic symptoms occur in about a third of people with high-grade NHL, according to Lymphoma Action.
-Sudden weight loss can be an early warning sign of non-Hodgkin lymphoma.
+Sudden weight loss can be an early warning sign of NHL.

-The following symptoms are also associated with non-Hodgkin lymphoma, though not everyone with NHL will experience all of them.
+The following symptoms are also associated with NHL, though not everyone with NHL will experience all of them:

 Swollen Abdomen

 A swollen abdomen may be the result of enlarged lymph nodes, accumulated fluid, or an enlarged liver or spleen.
-Swelling in the stomach may be a sign that the lymphoma originates in or has spread to the stomach.
+Swelling in the stomach may indicate that the lymphoma started there or has spread to this area.

 Nausea, vomiting, loss of appetite, and abdominal pain can indicate swollen lymph nodes in the abdomen or an enlarged spleen.
 Enlarged lymph nodes in the abdomen and an enlarged spleen can put pressure on the stomach or other nearby organs.
 This pressure can reduce appetite or cause pain.